wizardwerdna/covenant/README.md

 # Covenant

 Covenant is a fully compliant [Promises/A+](https://github.com/promises-aplus/promises-spec) implementation written in Coffeescript.
-Covenant, its core class is a bare-bones implementation that passes the [Promises/A+ Test Suite](https://github.com/promises-aplus/promises-tests).
-Covenant is performant and extremely lightweight, its three-function core being 52 lines of Coffeesript, compiling to 170 lines of javascript that minimizes to just 960 bytes uglified and compressed.
+Covenant, its core class is a bare-bones implementation that passes the [Promises/A+ Test Suite](https://github.com/promises-aplus/promises-tests), as well as the present draft of version 1.1 of the test suite.
+Covenant is very performant and extremely lightweight, its three-function core being 52 lines of Coffeesript, compiling to 170 lines of javascript that minimizes to just 960 bytes uglified and compressed.
 The elegant three-function API (counting the constructor) provides enough functionality to satisfy the Promises/A+ specificationand provide the core for a full-featured promise implementation, which is also providede

 ## The Covenant (Core) API